vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 	uint64 topLevelHits = 13; // count of top level spans aggregated in the groupedstats
 ```

-So it is basically a group of various metrics that can be represented in Vector (Sketches are support since this [PR][sketch-pr]).
-In the proto definition sketches are stored as unstructured bytes slices, but those [fields][call-to-toproto] are filled with a [protobuf encoded ddsketch][ddsktech-proto].
-Given the sketch implementation in Vector is also [heavily based on ddsketch][vector-sketch]  this should not cause any significant accuracy loss (TBC).
+So it is basically a group of various metrics that can be represented in Vector (Sketches are support since this
+[PR][sketch-pr]).
+In the proto definition sketches are stored as unstructured bytes slices, but those
+[fields][call-to-toproto] are filled with a [protobuf encoded ddsketch][ddsktech-proto].
+Given the sketch implementation
+in Vector is also [heavily based on ddsketch][vector-sketch]  this should not cause any significant accuracy loss
+(**TBC**).

+This raises the question of having a second (assuming that the `datadog-agent` sources accepts Datadog Agent metrics -
+[RFC][dd-agent-metric-rfc]), unrelated, metric stream coming out of the `datadog-agent` source.
+Obviously metrics
+ingested from APM stats will have to be routed along with traces, and most often they will follow a different path that
+other plain metrics.
+Thus it is suggested to re-arrange the `datadog-agent` source according to the following points
+(Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and
+may provide relevant context for undermentionned points):

+* Keep one Vector source per kind of Datadog Agent
+* Then we would have the following Vector sources:
+  * `datadog-core`: would be the current `datadog-agent` sources, it would receive the data sent by the Datadog "core" Agent (the agent that collects logs & metrics).
+Note that renaming this source is probably optional, but documentation update would be required anyway.
+  * `datadog-trace`: would support all data sent by the `trace-agent`
+  * And so on as the support list grow:
+    * `datadog-process` source for the Datadog `process-agent`
+    * `datadog-security` for the Datadog security Agent
+    * Etc.

 [apm-stats-proto]: https://github.com/DataDog/datadog-agent/blob/dc2f202/pkg/trace/pb/stats.proto
 [client-side-marker]: https://github.com/DataDog/datadog-agent/blob/dc2f202/pkg/trace/pb/stats.proto#L15